GuilhermeLourenc0/Ryu-the-runner-jogo/README.md

-# 🕹️ Street Fighter Dino Game
+# 🕹️ Ryu, the runner

 A fun and interactive browser-based game that combines the simplicity of Google's **Dino Game** (played when you're offline) with the iconic style of **Street Fighter**.
 Test your reflexes as you navigate through obstacles in this exciting mash-up!